 During the Arizona Legislative session in 2013, the original telemedicine parity bill for rural areas only received unanimous approval of both the Senate and the House.
-Then, during the 2016 session, a bill expanding parity to include the entire state received unanimous approval, and it takes effect on January 1, 2018.
-Telemedicine parity requires insurance companies to reimburse physicians who see remote patients telemedically at the same rate as in-person visits.
+During the 2016 session, a bill expanding parity to include the entire state received unanimous approval, taking effect on Jan.
+1, 2018.

-I spoke to the fact that accessibility to care and physician reimbursement are linked to the incentive to invest in a telemedicine program.
+GlobalMed mentioned that physician reimbursement and access to care directly impact the incentive to invest in a telemedicine program.
 Unless there is a potential revenue stream available to them, doctors will watch and wait and sit on the sidelines.

 The group agreed that further discussions on parity would be helpful.